Many people may not know that the secret arsenal for successful target social media marketing is about knowing the people and the community.

 Who will use my product?
 What is my potential customer?
-Will my product and services solve their problem?
+Will my product and services solve their pain points?

 Researching your competitor’s Instagram audiences helps you understand more about your target audiences.

-When you’re doing your research, demographics insights into your Instagram audience can be helpful.
+When you’re doing your research, demographic insights into your Instagram audience can be helpful.